telerik/reporting-docs/doc-output/configure-the-report-engine/restreportservice-element.md

 ---
 title: restReportService Element
-page_title: restReportService Element
+page_title: Configuring the restReportService Element
-description: restReportService Element
+description: "Learn how to set the Reporting REST Service configuration settings from the configuration file of the running project via the restReportService configuration element."
 slug: telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/restreportservice-element
 tags: restreportservice,element
 published: True